Frequently Asked Questions

 Evening sessions: 7:30 PM - 9:30 PM CT (one event per evening, events may end earlier)

 Weekends usually have only asynchronous onboarding sessions scheduled.
-You will find the residency schedule in your Canvas course.
+You will find the residency schedule inside your Canvas course shell.

 The mentorships are the heart of our MFA.
 Every mentorship has up to 6 students and includes lots of intimate time in a small cohort, plus one-on-one time with your mentor.
 The mentorship is made up of two co-requisite courses that go together: 1) an Advanced Creative Writing Workshop in your genre of emphasis, and 2) the co-requisite Advanced Process Mentorship in that same genre, both taught by the same mentor.
 These courses form one class, but they are listed separately on your transcripts with a CW and LIT component to showcase that you have taken literature classes in your MFA; this can be helpful in getting a teaching job upon graduation.